Thousands of demonstrators across US say 'Not My President'

 AP Photo/Seth Wenig

-The numbers weren’t close to the million-plus who thronged the streets following Trump’s inauguration a month earlier, but the message was similar.
+The events on the federal holiday didn’t draw nearly as many people as the million-plus who thronged the streets following Trump’s inauguration a month earlier, but the message was similar.

 Thousands of flag-waving protesters lined up outside Central Park in Manhattan.
 Many in the crowd chanted “No ban, no wall.
 The Trump regime has got to fall.”
 They held aloft signs saying “Uphold the Constitution Now” and “Impeach the Liar.”